-In this article, you will learn about the ios::setstate function in C++ with its example.
+In this guide, you will gain an understanding of the ios::setstate function in C++ along with a practical illustration.

 C++ Stream State: